-Meet our integrated web application, that supports multiple domains employing AI, ML and NLP for increasing efficiency and accuracy of writing technical manuals.
+Meet our integrated web application that supports multiple domains employing AI, ML and NLP for increasing efficiency and accuracy when writing technical manuals.

 Manufacturers and operators of aircraft and equipment produce large numbers of technical manuals for their air and ground crews.
 These manuals generally cover all phases of aircraft operation - from assembly and disassembly, operation, and maintenance of the various systems and subsystems, to the storage of the equipment.
 These manuals are constantly revised as and when the customer makes new procedures or modifications to the existing models.

 Manual checking Manual checking is a tedious task, which usually results in errors.
 Authors tend to waste much time on checking countless pages of instructional manuals.

 Prone to human errors The chances of having human errors are increase technical authors have to spend more time proofreading while creating technical manuals.
 Chances of missing out on essential data are high when it comes to manual checking, therefore leading to errors.

 TWEET (Technical Writing Efficiency Enhancement Tool) is an integrated web application, that supports multiple domain users in minimising human efforts through Machine Learning and AI.
 It is mainly designed for maintenance manual authors, namely for quality check.

 Since TWEET highlights all the errors based on STE, the chances of errors are minimized to 99%.
 Along with the STE, English grammar & spelling validation, TWEET also serves the following purpose when it comes to publishing technical manuals:

 The torque extraction feature helps authors by visualizing specific task-related torque values from Engineering drawings and Bill of Materials.

 Co-relate callouts between corresponding illustrations & task texts and identify missing callouts.